How To Manage Capacity And Return To Work In Phases

 Here are just a few common questions to consider:

-This could include taking employees’ and visitors’ temperatures or asking them for verbal or written confirmation that they are not exhibiting symptoms of COVID-19.
+Based on guidance from the CDC, some employers have started health screenings, which may include checking employees’ and visitors’ temperatures or asking them for verbal or written confirmation that they are not exhibiting symptoms of COVID-19.

-Make sure your health screening procedures include protocol for responding to an employee who is found to have symptoms while maintaining confidentiality.
+Make sure your health screening procedures include protocol for responding to an employee who is found to have symptoms while maintaining confidentiality and complying with any applicable legal rules.

 Another option is to ask employees to self-screen at home each day and avoid coming to work if they have symptoms.